isabella232/web-docs-tee/docs/testing/xtests.md

 These tests are important because they ensure that the Tee kernel drivers and supplicant that are running on the device work and behave as they are supposed to do and they show what parts of optee fail.
-Optee has many features, some of then are not really necessary, like secure tcp sockets, peripheral communication like SPI or serial ports.
+Optee has many features, some of them are not really necessary, like secure tcp sockets, peripheral communication like SPI or serial ports.
 As those features are not necessary for our application, even though some optee tests fail they might not be critical.